 Sixteen dogs were enrolled in the clinical trial.
 Nine dogs were treated with CBD (which was confirmed to have 0.3 percent or less of THC); seven dogs in a control group were treated with a placebo.

+In a 2018 study, researchers set out to evaluate the safety and pain-relieving effects of a CBD-based oil in dogs with osteoarthritis (4).
 Dogs with osteoarthritis receiving an industrial hemp extract high in CBD (2 mg/kg of CBD) were found to be more comfortable and active after treatment.